-Drivers of Escalating Claims Costs Climate change
+Drivers of Escalating Claims Costs

+Climate change

-Globally, the frequency and severity of catastrophic property losses is on the rise.
+The average global surface temperature in 2021 was the sixth highest since global records began in 1880 and the 45th consecutive year with temperatures, at least nominally, above the 20th century average.
+Globally, the frequency and severity of catastrophic property losses are on the rise.
 No one can argue that our weather patterns have not changed.
 What was deemed to be a "100-year storm" years ago now occurs with increasing frequency.
+Municipalities must pivot to climate adaptation.